agsreejith/ACUTEDIRNDL/README.md

 The stellar parameters required as input to the the simulator are 1) the stellar temperature (from 3500 to 10000K, in steps of 100K); 2) the stellar radius (in unit of solar radii); 3) and Johnson V-band stellar_magnitude.
-It is also necessary to provide the location (i.e., path) of the files containing the stellar model fluxes that are provided together with the simulator.
+It is also necessary to provide the location (i.e., path) of the files containing the stellar model fluxes that are provided together with the simulator (contact developers for these models).
 These files contain the model fluxes where the first column is the wavelength in Angstrom, the second column is the stellar flux in erg cm^-2 s^-1 Hz^-1, and the third column is the stellar continuum in erg cm^-2 s^-1 Hz^-1.
 Note that the stellar continuum is used for the inclusion of line core emission and interstellar medium absorption.